First energy scan measurement of $e^{+}e^{-}\to K^{+}K^{-}$ around the $\psi(2S)$ resonance

 An unbinned maximum likelihood fit is performed on the $M_{\kp\km}$ distribution to extract signal yield, as shown in Fig.~\ref{fig_mkk}(a) as an example.
 Two simulated shapes are used to describe the signal candidates and the background events from $\mup\mum$.
 Each of them is convolved with a Gaussian function to account for the discrepancies in mass and resolution between data and MC.
 The observed cross section is determined as

 where $N^{\rm obs}$ is the number of signal events from the fit, $\mathcal{L}$ is the integrated luminosity and $\epsilon$ is the detection efficiency after iterations following the procedure implemented in Ref.~\cite{J5pi}.
-The obtained cross sections at all energy points are shown in Fig.~\ref{fig_xs}, and the values are listed in the Supplemental Material.
+The obtained cross sections at all energy points are shown in Fig.~\ref{fig_xs}, and the values are listed in Table~\ref{tab_xs}.

 The systematic uncertainties of the cross section measurements include correlated sources, related to the event selections, MC simulation and the luminosity measurement, as well as uncorrelated sources, which mainly arise from the fit to the $M_{K^+K^-}$ spectrum.
 In the line-shape analysis, the minimization is performed using a parameterized $\chi^2$ method where common systematic uncertainties are incorporated as the associated uncertainty of the scaling factor, while uncorrelated uncertainties are directly included in the $\chi^2$ calculation~\cite{J5pi}.